-2.5.8.11.1 Lateral covers and protection
+2.5.8.11.1 Lateral covers and protection (including Supersport NG)

 - a) Lateral (side) covers may be altered, modified or replaced.
 If altered or modified, the cover must have at least the same resistance to impact as the original one.
-If replaced, the cover must be made in material of same or higher specific weight and the total weight of the cover must not be less than the original one. - b) Titanium bolts may be used to fasten lateral covers. - c) All lateral covers/engine cases containing oil and which could be in contact with the ground during a crash, must be protected by a second cover made from metal, such as aluminium alloy, stainless steel or steel or titanium, composite covers are not permitted. - d) The secondary cover must cover a minimum of 1/3 of the original cover.
-It must have no sharp edges to damage the track surface.
+If replaced, the cover must be made in material of same or higher specific weight and the total weight of the cover must not be less than the original one. - b) Titanium bolts may be used to fasten lateral covers. - c) All lateral covers/engine cases containing oil and which could be in contact with the ground during a crash, must be protected by a second cover made from metal, such as aluminium alloy, stainless steel or steel or titanium, composite covers are not permitted.

-- e) Plates or crash bars from aluminium or steel also are permitted in addition to these covers.
-All these devices must be designed to be resistant against sudden shocks, abrasions and crash damage. - f) Covers from the Eligible Parts for Competition List 2021 will be permitted without regard of the material or dimensions. - g) These covers must be fixed properly and securely with a minimum of three (3) with case cover screws that also mount the original covers/engine cases to the crankcases. - h) Oil containing engine covers cannot be secured with aluminium bolts. - i) The SBK Technical Director has the right to refuse any cover not satisfying this safety purpose.
+- d) The secondary cover must cover a minimum of 1/3 of the original cover.
+It must have no sharp edges to damage the track surface. - e) Plates or crash bars from aluminium or steel also are permitted in addition to these covers.
+All these devices must be designed to be resistant against sudden shocks, abrasions and crash damage. - f) Covers from the Eligible Parts for Competition List 2021 will be permitted without regard of the material or dimensions. - g) These covers must be fixed properly and securely with a minimum of three (3) with case cover screws that also mount the original covers/engine cases to the crankcases. - h) Oil containing engine covers cannot be secured with aluminium bolts. - i) The FIM SBK Technical Director has the right to refuse any cover not satisfying this safety purpose.

-2.5.8.12 Transmission / Gearbox
+2.5.8.12 Transmission / Gearbox (including Supersport NG)

-- a) Must be the originally fitted and homologated parts (including but not limited to shafts, selector mechanism, gears and primary gears) with the following exceptions: - b) 1st gear shaft and counter gear may be changed. - c) Undercutting and re-shimming are allowed. - d) The positive neutral selector mechanism may be removed. - e) Shift star/indexer, spring, roller and detent may be replaced or modified but must function as originally designed. - f) Polishing, surface treatment, and heat treatment of all gearbox components is allowed. - g) It will not be allowed to change the gearboxes at the track a broken Gearbox will equal a broken engine. - h) Countershaft sprocket, rear wheel sprocket, chain pitch and size may be changed. - i) The front sprocket cover may be modified or eliminated. - j) Chain guard as long as it is not incorporated in the rear fender may be removed.
+- a) Must be the originally fitted and homologated parts (including but not limited to shafts, selector mechanism, gears and primary gears) with the following exceptions: - i) Supersport: 1st gear shaft and counter gear may be changed and must be declared before the start of the season.
+Only one option may be used for the whole season. - ii) Supersport Next Generation: the manufacturer will be responsible for nominating and supplying the first gear. - b) Undercutting and re-shimming are allowed. - d) The positive neutral selector mechanism may be removed. - e) Shift star/indexer, spring, roller and detent may be replaced or modified but must function as originally designed. - f) Polishing, surface treatment, and heat treatment of all gearbox components is allowed. - g) It will not be allowed to change the gearboxes at the track a broken Gearbox will equal a broken engine. - h) Countershaft sprocket, rear wheel sprocket, chain pitch and size may be changed.

+- i) The front sprocket cover may be modified or eliminated. - j) Chain guard as long as it is not incorporated in the rear fender may be removed.

-2.5.8.13 Clutch
+2.5.8.13 Clutch (including Supersport NG)